Expat Exchange

 We asked retirees if they have access to good medical care in Romania.
 They wrote:

 "Healthcare services in Romania are provided by both public and private institutions.
 The public healthcare system is funded by the government and provides free or low-cost services to citizens.
 Private healthcare services are also available, but they tend to be more expensive.
 Romania has a wide range of healthcare services, including primary care, specialist care, hospital care, and emergency services.
 The country also has a number of specialized medical centers, such as cancer centers, cardiology centers, and fertility clinics.
-In addition, Romania has a well-developed network of pharmacies and medical laboratories," said one retiree in living in Romania.
+In addition, Romania has a well-developed network of pharmacies and medical laboratories," explained a retiree in Romania.

 How do I meet people in Romania?